 - Best Value Family NBN Plan Belong Standard Plus Unlimited at $65 per month

 - Best Value Fast NBN Plan Aussie Broadband Power User BYO at $89 per month

 Flip Value 12 BYO

 Flip is one of the most consistently lowest-price NBN providers on the market, and one of the few telcos offering NBN plans across all four speed tiers.
 However, the highest value can typically be found in Flip’s unlimited NBN 12 and NBN 25 plans, which come on both a standard month-to-month billing cycle, or a ‘pay in advance’ option featuring a $5 per month discount.

 Normally priced at $49.90 per month, Flip’s Value 12 plan is available for $44.90 when you opt to prepay your first two months in advance.
 This plan offers a typical evening speed of 10Mbps during busy hours, and features $0 setup fees and no lock-in contract.
 You can also add call packs from $2.95 per month, and a pre-configured modem from $129 upfront.

 The following table shows Flip’s Value 12 BYO plan.
 Use our comparison tool to see plans from a range of other providers.
-This is a product from a referral partner.
+This table may include products with links to a referral partner.

 Flip Premium 25 BYO